Tykion/Tykion/README.md

-A bit of this a bit of that.
+A bit of this, a bit of that.
 I upload school projects and some cool stuff here.